Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation: Approach

 \subsection{Backpropagation}

 ~ This stage aims to update the value of nodes in the tree for guiding next steps of the search process.
 Intuitively, the stage allows \ours to provide feedback from test validation for guiding the patch generation process of LLMs.
 Particularly, the reward of a state (calculated based on automatically-completed program) is backpropagated to its parents recursively until the root is reached.
-For all state and action pair $(s'', a'')$ along the path from current state to root node, \ours updates their Q-value as follows:
+Similar to other reinforcement learning algorithms~\cite{sutton2018reinforcement, wiering2012reinforcement, kaelbling1996reinforcement}, we aim to maintain the maximum observed reward as an expected return value for a given state $s$ and the corresponding action $a$.

-where $R(cp, spec)$ is reward value of current state - action pair $(s, a)$ with $cp$ is automatically-completed patch of $s$.
+To do so, for all state and action pair $(s, a)$ along the path from the current state to the root node, \ours updates their Q-value by $Q(s, a) = max(Q(s, a), R(cp, spec))$, where $R(cp, spec)$ is the reward value of the current state action pair $(s, a)$ with $cp$ is an automatically complete patch of $s$.